Preforeclosure is the period of time between missing your first payment and the foreclosure lawsuit being filed.

 The preforeclosure period begins with the first missed payment.
 Once you miss a payment, federal law requires that your mortgage company contact you at least one time per month before filing foreclosure.
 During these calls, your mortgage company is required to see how it can help you avoid foreclosure.
 If you ask for a "loss mitigation application," it will be required to take additional steps to help you avoid foreclosure.
 This will include underwriting you for a loan modification.
 Federal law requires it review you for all loss mitigation options it offers upon your request.
 This requirement exists under RESPA during the preforeclosure period and during foreclosure.

 During the preforeclosure period, your mortgage company is prohibited from filing foreclosure until you are 120 days past due.
 Also, it is usually required under the terms of the mortgage to send you a notice of acceleration during this preforeclosure period.
 That notice will identify why they allege your loan is in default and what you need to do to resolve the default.
 The notice usually requires the mortgage company wait 30 days before it files foreclosure.
 Once that time period has expired and if 120 days has passed, then the preforeclosure period is over and your lender can file foreclosure.
-This preforeclosure meaning and process is the same in Ohio as it is in Florida.

 Our lawyers are experienced in helping people in preforeclosure and understand the meaning of preforeclosure.
 Contact us today.